 If you need another rule of thumb, then consider this: the more complex your financial situation becomes (i.e. rental properties, heavy stock trades, small business), the more likely it is that you should use a professional, like a CPA, to help you with tax planning and filing your taxes.

-More Detail: The 3 Places to Get Taxes Done
+The 3 Best Places to Get Your Taxes Done: Which is Best?

 This really is the ultimate tax preparation question isn’t it?